-Cortisone injections otherwise know as steroid injections are powerful anti-inflammatory medication used to help relieve pain and inflammation, and in some instances cure the condition treated.
-They are most commonly injected into larger joints such as knees, ankles and elbows but can also be injected in to smaller joints such as metatarsals in the feet.
+Cortisone injections, otherwise known as steroid injections, are a powerful anti-inflammatory treatment used to help relieve pain and inflammation and, in some instances, cure the condition treated.
+They are most commonly injected into larger joints such as knees, ankles and elbows but can also be injected into smaller joints such as metatarsals in the feet.

-The injection is usually combined with a local anaesthetic which can help if your suffering with pain to provide immediate relief.
+The injection is usually combined with a local anaesthetic which can help to provide immediate relief from pain.

 How Long Does Cortisone/Steroid Injections Last?

-At the time of injection patients can feel immediate relief after the procedure, but it can take up to a week for pain to settle.
-In some cases the injections can be long lasting and may give pain relief from a month to a year.
-Depending on the type of condition, cortisone injection can give permanent resolution and pain relief preventing the pain coming back.
+Patients can feel immediate relief after the procedure, but it can take up to a week for the pain to settle.
+In some cases, the injections can be long-lasting and may give pain relief from a month to a year.
+Dependent on the type of condition, cortisone injections can give a permanent resolution.

 How Many Injections Can I Have?

-Depending on the condition treated one injection can provide resolution, but a maximum of three injections can be given in a year.
-The injections can be spaced out evenly in a year or they can be given at six weekly intervals, if necessary sooner.
+One injection can provide resolution, but a maximum of three injections can be given in a year.
+Smaller doses can be given at six-weekly intervals or sooner if required.

 What area can be treated?